 East Coast Fencing manufacture our tongue and groove gates in-house using joinery graded softwood.

 Industry standard for tongue and groove gates is 12mm finish, true to our nature of quality, our tongue and groove is 20mm finish and we use 100mm x 38mm bracing.

 Our high quality garden / driveway gates can be ordered online in standard sizes, but we’re happy to accommodate exact size requirements, just give our head office a call on 01255 222354 and tell us the size you require.

 Bespoke gates need to be paid for before our carpenters start work on your new gate(s).

 Our gates can be found throughout Essex and Suffolk, if you’d like a price to install a new side gate or pair of driveway gates, get in touch.

-Ordering fencing supplies is one thing, but why struggle to squeze anything in a trailor when we can deliver for you!
-Local delivery is free, and there may be a charge for deliveries a little further afield, find out more about that
+Ordering fencing supplies is one thing, but why struggle to squeeze anything in a trailer when we can deliver for you!

 Your new fencing will be delivered by our own fleet of sign written vehicles, usually with a two hour time slot.